ruuda/noblit/doc/htree.md

 Tree nodes are 4096 bytes.

+ * Byte 4088 through 4095 contains the node header, which is built up of the following 8 bytes:
    * Byte 0 contains the depth of the node (0 for a leaf, 1 for its parent, etc.).
    * Byte 1 contains the number of datoms in the node internally, say <var>k</var>.
-   <var>k</var> is at most 101.
+     <var>k</var> is at most 102.
- * Bytes 2 through 31 are currently not used.
+   * The remaining 6 bytes are currently not used.
      TODO: I could store a checksum there.
      TODO: I might add a marker byte for leaf nodes.
-These could store 127 datoms and no child page ids, as opposed to 101 midpoints.
+     These could store 127 datoms and no child page ids, as opposed to 102 midpoints.
- * At byte 32, the datom array starts.
+ * At byte 0, the datom array starts.
 It contains <var>k</var> datoms in increasing order.
- * At byte 3280, the child array starts.
+ * At byte 3264, the child array starts.
 It contains 64-bit page ids of the child nodes.
 The child array has <var>k</var> + 1 elements, such that all datoms in node `children[i]` order before `datoms[i]`.
 The special value `0xffffffffffffffff` indicates that there is no child node in this slot.